bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-35-skill-mastery.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 33</span></h3>
-<p>The ultimate life maintains balance by developing multiple skills rather than becoming so specialized that you lose perspective or become vulnerable to changes in your field.</p>
+<p>Joa maintains balance by developing multiple skills rather than becoming so specialized that you lose perspective or become vulnerable to changes in your field.</p>
 </div>

 <div class="verse">